If you invest in call tracking, you know how a caller finds you even before the phone rings.

 As a marketer, there is undoubtedly a budget that you set aside for advertising.
 The first challenge is deciding what and where to advertise.
 Marketers try to match ad sources and spots with their target audience.
 However, it can be difficult distinguishing which channel drives in the most leads and conversions.

 And, spending money on several marketing pieces assuming they’re going to pay off just doesn’t work.
-Why rely on just gut feelings when you can use call tracking to measure your exact return on investment?
+Why rely on just gut feelings when you can invest in call tracking to measure your exact return on investment?

 Basic call tracking services record your calls.
 Call recording is excellent because you can monitor how your customer service agents interact with callers.
 When you listen to call recordings, often you’ll hear ways to improve customer service and potentially boost conversion rates.